 For those seeking a more immersive experience, the chimpanzee habituation trek is available in Kibale Forest National Park.
 This half-day encounter experience offers an extended opportunity to observe and learn about chimpanzee behaviour and interactions.

-At Trek Africa Tours, we can book permits and organize your chimpanzee trekking adventure according to your itinerary and preferences.
+At Trek Africa Expeditions, we can book permits and organize your chimpanzee trekking adventure according to your itinerary and preferences.
 Our knowledgeable guides will accompany you on your trek and provide insights into the fascinating world of chimpanzees.

 In conclusion, chimpanzee trekking is an unforgettable experience that provides a unique insight into the world of primates.
 Uganda offers an excellent opportunity to observe these creatures in their natural habitat, and with proper planning, you can embark on a memorable adventure that will create lasting memories.